Allegheny Unitarian Universalist Church

 Allegheny Sunday

 Rev. Dave continues our December spiritual journey reflecting on this month’s intention, Choosing Hope.
-Please join us as we reflect on what it means to choose hope at the threshold of a new year.
+Please join us as we reflect on choosing hope at the threshold of the new year.

 Jan 4 | Rev. David McFarland